gogleva/SecretSanta/README.md

 - speed up signalp run by splitting large input file into several smaller ones and run them as a series of small jobs
 - plotting functions for individual peptides (will require full output) signalp
 - prediction graphs (?) when each candidate was rejected -->?
-- function: M-slicer - for alternative translation start sites (could be mitochondrial?)
 - set default options for some parameters, more flexible filters for SP?
 - Add links and references to the tool papers
 - Add warning if input belongs to the same tool/version as the tool intended to use